rhaleblian/backstep/README.md

 # BaCKSTEP
 Experimentation with software back-porting to NeXTSTEP.

+We begin by trying to give NeXT machines an updated GNU userland.

 ## Goals
 * Record build process for repeatibility and maintenance;
 * Institute a system for transforming source packages into Installer.app packages;